-When are early voting activity reports filed?Each county must upload daily activity reports to the State starting one day after the early voting period starts and ending one day after the period ends in the respective county.
+When are early voting activity reports filed?Each county must upload daily activity reports to the State starting one day after the early voting period starts and ending one day after the period ends in the respective county in the applicable election (presidential preference primary, primary and general election or special or special primary election).
 Every county has the same mandatory period for early voting which starts on the 10th day before election day and ends on the 3rd day before election day.
 However, each county may offer more days of early voting to start as early as the 15th day before election day and end as late as the 2nd day before election day.
 Their reporting timeline will correspond with their designated early voting period.

 The State creates a statewide file daily by consolidating the individual county reports as most recently filed.
 If a county has not submitted a report due for that day, it will be noted online and you will need to contact the county Supervisor of Elections to obtain the report.

-When are early voting activity reports processed?Each county is only required to report to the Division of Elections once a day by 8 a.m. reflecting the prior day’s activity.
-The Department of State then makes the information available online by 9 a.m.
-In the event a county report is not uploaded in the first window, the website is refreshed at noon, 3 p.m., and 6 p.m.
-(Eastern Time) to capture any outstanding county report subsequently uploaded so that all 67 county reports are reflected in the statewide consolidated file by day’s end.
+When are early voting activity reports processed?Each county reports to the State by 8 a.m.
+The State posts the statewide file no later than 9 a.m.
+The website is refreshed at noon, 3 p.m., and 6 p.m.
+(Eastern Time) to capture any outstanding county report subsequently uploaded so that all 67 county reports are reflected in the statewide consolidated file for that day.
 State posting of these reports will end on the Monday before the applicable election.

-Who has access to early voting activity reports?The public has full access to the these reports.
+Who has access to early voting activity reports?The public has full access to these reports.

 How are early voting activity reports accessed?